Donna L Whitten, Ph.D.

 Associate Professor of Accounting

 Accounting is a well-established, well-organized profession central to contemporary business and financial activity.
-My research interests includes examining the effect the accounting profession has on the conduct of business and markets, and the individuals in the profession and in higher education.
-In addition, my research explores factors that impact student learning and persistence.
+Whitten’s research interests includes examining the effect the accounting profession has on the conduct of business and markets, and the individuals in the profession and in higher education.
+In addition, her research explores factors that impact student learning and persistence.

 When I first started teaching, part-time, I was working full-time as an accountant.
 I quickly realized that I would rather switch things around.
 Currently, I teach full-time and I do some consulting with a fabulous agency.
 The balance is perfect and I feel lucky to have been able to pursue my career in accounting in this manner.